mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A client joining a group MUST populate the GroupContext extensions with exactly the contents of the extensions field in the Welcome message.
-If any extension is unrecognized (i.e., not contained in the corresponding ClientInitKey), then the client MUST reject the Welcome message and not join the group.
+If any extension is unrecognized (i.e., not contained in the corresponding KeyPackage), then the client MUST reject the Welcome message and not join the group.

 Note that the latter two requirements mean that all MLS extensions are